xonsh/xonsh/docs/tutorial_hist.rst

 **********************************
 Tutorial [Advanced]: Livng History
 **********************************
-Import your best Leonard Nimoy documenray voice and get ready for the xonsh tutorial on ``history``.
+Import your best Leonard Nimoy documentary voice and get ready for the xonsh tutorial on ``history``.

 How is xonsh history different?